-Fathers Against Violence (FAV), based in Moss Side, Manchester empowers men to give children someone to turn to for encouragement and guidance.
+Fathers Against Violence (FAV), based in Moss Side in Manchester, empowers men to give children someone to turn to for encouragement and guidance.

-Founder of Fathers Against Violence, James Gregory received an Outstanding Social Behaviour Award for Peace in 2009.
-Of his group, he said: “I launched Fathers Against Violence to mark what would have been my son Guiseppe’s 18th birthday on the 31st January 2011.
+Founder of the group, James Gregory, received an Outstanding Social Behaviour Award for Peace in 2009.
+Of FAV, he said: “I launched Fathers Against Violence to mark what would have been my son Guiseppe’s 18th birthday on the 31st January 2011.
 He was 16 when he was shot in the head in May 2009 by a 15-year-old boy.
-Through the following months and the trial that followed I realised that I did not know as much as I thought about my son and that there is a greater role for fathers to play in their family’s lives and in the lives of young men as they grow up in our city.
+Through the following months and the trial that followed I realised that I did not know as much as I thought about my son, and that there is a greater role for fathers to play in their family’s lives and in the lives of young men as they grow up in our city.

-Fathers Against Violence have built a weekly football club and Colin Garrett, their Head Coach gained his qualifications to coach thanks to FAV after getting out of prison and wanting to better his life.
-Of FAV, Colin said:
+Fathers Against Violence have built a weekly football club and Colin Garrett, their Head Coach, gained his qualifications thanks to FAV after getting out of prison and wanting to better his life.

 James Gregory continued to speak about the work that his group had done and the people it had inspired: “Colin has changed and he is changing the lives of many of our young people.
 We are working to make this a community club and will soon be offering accredited health and wellbeing training through it.